Drunk driving in the United States: 1. Reasonable suspicion and traffic stop

 If the officer observes enough evidence to have a "Reasonable Suspicion" to legally justify a further detention and investigation, they will ask the driver to step out of the vehicle.

 2. Probable cause

 "Probable cause" is established by obtaining evidence from the police encounter sufficient to meet the "probable cause" standard for arrest.
 "Probable cause" is not necessarily sufficient to obtain a conviction, but is a prerequisite for arrest.
+Specifically, in US law, an officer must have probable cause for arrest in order to invoke the implied consent requirements.
+In order to sustain a conviction based on evidential tests, probable cause must be shown (or the suspect must volunteer to take the evidential test without implied consent requirements being invoked).
+Police are not obliged to advise the suspect that participation in a FST or other pre-arrest procedures is voluntary.
+In contrast, formal evidentiary tests given under implied consent requirements are considered mandatory.

 Examples of "probable cause" for a drunk driving arrest includes: